Nadine Dorries claims Government trying to block her book on Johnson’s downfall

 The former culture secretary has accused the Government of trying to block the November 9 release.

-Nadine Dorries says she has been told the Government considers her in breach of ministerial rules by failing to provide it with a pre-publication transcript of her new book on Boris Johnson’s downfall.
+Nadine Dorries has been told the Government considers her in breach of ministerial rules by failing to provide it with a pre-publication transcript of her new book on Boris Johnson’s downfall.

 The former culture secretary accused the Cabinet Office of trying to block the November 9 release after she refused to share a copy with the department, the Daily Mail reported.